Giwan/mytoori-blog/src/posts/2018-11-11-react-instead-of-jsp/index.md

 touch views/index.jsx
 ```

-Open the newly created index.jsx file to turn it into a react component that can be used to render the content.
+Open the newly created `index.jsx` file to convert it into a react component that renders the content.

 ```javascript
 // -- index.jsx